Shuttle/shuttle-esb/subscription-manager.md

 An implementation of the `ISubscriptionManager` interface is used by endpoints to subscribe to message types and to get the endpoint uris that have subscribed to a message type.

-There is not *default* implementation of the `ISubscriptionManager` interface as the data has to be persisted.
+There is no *default* implementation of the `ISubscriptionManager` interface as the data has to be persisted in some central data store.

 Current implementations: